develosi/factor_fitness/README.md

 ### Content

-All content for the app, such as instructions and modal messages were written by myself.
+All content for the site, such as the product descriptions were written by myself.
-For proof of concept some dummy content has already been created such as projects and outstanding tasks, this was written by myself.

 ### Media

-Logo was designed by myself using Canva design tools and is copyright free.
+Logo was designed by myself using Canva design tools.

+All images used on the site are free to use for non commercial use and sourced from [Pexels](https://www.pexels.com/)

 ### Acknowledgments

 I would like to acknowledge the following people:

-* My Code Institute Mentor and Class Teacher
+* My Code Institute Class Teacher.

-* My fellow class-mates  - For sharing all their struggles and accomplishments along the way with tackling Milestone project 4.
+* My fellow class-mates  - For sharing all their struggles and accomplishments along the way with tackling this Milestone project.

 * The Code Institute Slack channel - Thanks to everyone that took the time to share their tips and advice.
 #